israelali1424/SIE_Notes/chapter_12_Tax Advantaged Accounts_.md

 - **Qualified:** Meet ERISA guidelines and offer tax-deductible contributions.
 - **Defined Benefit:** Employer promises a specific retirement benefit based on factors like salary and service.
 - **Defined Contribution:** Employee and employer contributions determine retirement benefits based on investment performance.
-- **Non-Qualified:** Don't meet ERISA guidelines and offer after-tax contributions, but earnings are tax-deferred.
+- **Non-Qualified:** Don't meet ERISA guidelines and offer after-tax contributions, but earnings are tax-deferred.Be aware you'll have to pay a 6% penalty each year for every year the excess amounts stay in the IRA

 **Education Plans:**
 - **529 Plans:** Allow tax-free growth and withdrawals for qualified education expenses.